 In the second year, students are expected to develop an increased insight and depth of understanding of agency and client systems and social work practice skills.
-Students may select either an advanced field practicum in Direct Practice/Clinical or Administrative/Community Development Area of Specializations.
+Students may select either an advanced field practicum in direct practice or administrative/ community development concentrations.

-Generalist Practice Year and Advanced Year field practicum placements must be in different agencies, each of which must meet the criteria and objectives as stated in the curriculum requirements.
-Students are assigned to the Generalist Practice Year MSW field practicum that exposes them to a generalist practice experience, including micro, mezzo, and macro practice and a broad range of clientele.
-The Advanced Year MSW field practicum is coordinated with a student's choice of an Area of Specialization.
+Foundation Year and Advanced Year field practicum placements must be in different agencies, each of which must meet the criteria and objectives as stated in the curriculum requirements.
+Students are assigned to the Foundation Year MSW field practicum that exposes them to a generalist practice experience, including micro, mezzo, and macro practice and a broad range of clientele.
+The Advanced Year MSW field practicum is coordinated with a student's choice of concentration and specialization.